KerwannTEP/CAT/README.md

 ## Aim of the code

-Computation of the NR diffusion coefficients used in the FP equation for an anisotropic Plummer model.
+Computation of the non-resonant (NR) diffusion coefficients used in the orbit-averaged Fokker-Planck equation for an anisotropic Plummer model.

 ## Installation